yhakbar/ya/docs/config.md

   chdir: $GIT_ROOT
 ```

-You can also use a `chdir` key that starts with the `$HOME` variable to change to a path relative to your home directory, or use local a relative path.
+The value of `chdir` can be any valid path.
+It can be an absolute path, a relative path, or a path relative to the root of the git repository that the current directory is in.
+You can use the `$GIT_ROOT` variable to refer to the root of the git repository that the current directory is in and the `$HOME` variable to refer to the home directory of the current user.